GIRLS BASKETBALL PLAYOFFS: Roughriders fire on all cylinders while crushing Orting 63-11 - Peninsula Daily News

-PORT ANGELES — In the Port Angeles girls’ most dominating win of the season, the Roughriders served notice during their District 3 2A tournament opener that their defense will be a force to deal with for the other teams in the district.
+PORT ANGELES — In the Port Angeles girls’ most dominating win of the season, the Roughriders served notice during their Class 2A West Central District tournament opener that their defense will be a force to deal with for the other teams in the district.

 The Riders crushed Orting 63-11.
 Not only did they have a stifling defense, they shot well from the field and from the charity stripe, making 11 out of 12 free throws in the first three quarters of the game.
 The Riders finished the game shooting 12-for-16 on their free throws.

-Even if Port Angeles loses Friday’s game, they get another crack at state in the consolation round.
-If they win, they play in the District 3 championship game at 7 p.m.
-Saturday in Bainbridge with both teams going to state.
+Even if Port Angeles loses tonight’s game, they would get another crack at state in the consolation round.
+If they win, they would play in the District 3 championship game at 7 p.m.
+Saturday in Bainbridge with both teams assured of a state-tournament berth.

+Teanna Clark led the team with 25 points, hitting three 3-pointers, and added five steals, most of them in the third quarter.

 With a first-round bye, the last time the Port Angeles girls played was Feb.
 5.